Picovoice/pvspeaker/README.md

 ./pv_speaker_demo -i test.wav -d 2
 ```

-Hit `Ctrl+C` if you wish to stop audio playback before it completes.
+Hit `Ctrl+C` if you wish to stop writing PCM data before it completes.
 If no audio device index (`-d`) is provided, the demo will use the system's default audio player device.

 For more information about the C demo, go to [demo/c](demo/c).